 Standards for Participation

-Established by SB 152 of the 2012 Utah legislative general session, the Charter School Credit Enhancement Program provides qualifying Utah charter schools with a means of obtaining favorable financing and is enacted within Utah Code section 53A-20b-201 et seq1.
-As detailed within subsections (2) and (3) of section 201, these Standards for Participation establish the criteria for a charter school to be designated as a qualifying charter school for purposes of issuing bonds pursuant to the Charter School Credit Enhancement Program.
+Established by SB 152 of the 2012 Utah legislative general session, the Charter School Credit Enhancement Program provides qualifying Utah charter schools with a means of obtaining favorable financing and is enacted within Utah Code section 53G-5-601 et seq1.
+As detailed within section 606, these Standards for Participation establish the criteria for a charter school to be designated as a qualifying charter school for purposes of issuing bonds pursuant to the Charter School Credit Enhancement Program.

 Basic Eligibility